-3.2 Access Keil Studio Cloud
+2.2 Access Keil Studio Cloud

-You need an Arm[®] account to work with Keil[®] Studio Cloud.
-If you already have an Mbed[TM] account, you can use it instead to access Keil Studio Cloud.
+You need an Arm® account or an existing Mbed[TM] account to work with Keil® Studio Cloud.

-You can create an Arm account from the Keil Studio Cloud page at: studio.keil.arm.com.
+You can create an Arm account from the Keil Studio Cloud page.

-You can learn how to manage the accounts you use with Keil Studio Cloud, see Manage accounts.
+Learn how to manage the accounts you use with Keil Studio Cloud.

-If you are working behind a firewall and are encountering issues accessing Keil Studio Cloud, check Keil Studio Cloud domains.
+If you are working behind a firewall and you are having difficulties accessing Keil Studio Cloud, check Keil Studio Cloud domains.

-3.3 Keil Studio Cloud domains
+2.3 Keil Studio Cloud domains

 Your firewall can block unknown domains.
-If you are encountering issues accessing Arm[®] Keil[®] Studio Cloud, check the following list.
+If you are encountering issues accessing Arm® Keil® Studio Cloud, check the following list.